abraemer/SpinModels.jl/README.md

 Think about
 - [QoL] Add one-body term without spatial structure to structured terms -> constant global field
 - Implement possibility of directly constructing only a specific symmetry sector
+- Convert the SumOfTerm direftly to a LinearOperator, which just represents the action and does not construct a matrix?
+Combine also with SymmetrizedBasis from SpinSymmetries.jl?